 All students must formally apply to the University for admission to the Register, even those who have successfully received funding.

-Once a student had received an offer of a place on the programme, they may commence the registration process (see guide section 4.1).
+Once the acceptance has been received the applicant will be able to register (see guide section 4.1).

 3.2.1 Information for Applicants